hilolani/noisy_diabetes/README.md

 # noisy_diabetes
-The toy datasets included with Scikit-learn tend to achieve overly high accuracy when used for machine learning, so noise is added to intentionally lower the accuracy.
+The toy datasets included with Scikit-learn tend to achieve overly high accuracy when used for machine learning, so noise is added to intentionally lower the accuracy for educational purposes.
 Please run

 pip install git+https://github.com/hilolani/noisy_diabetes.git